AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/integration-with-slack.md

 You can now start interacting with the Primebot.
 The following are the functionalities of the bot.

-1. Command
+1 - Command

 &#42;/prime&#42; can be used for one-off, pointed queries regarding your Adobe Captivate Prime account.

 The available subcommands are:

-/prime find <query> - search for courses, certifications, etc.
+/prime find `<query>` - search for courses, certifications, etc.

 /prime recommend - show recommendations